‘Days Of Our Lives’ Spoilers: Chad & Abby Make A Huge Decision

-Days of our Lives spoilers for mid-week reveal that there will be a lot of confrontation in Salem, and one life changing decision.
+Days of Our Lives spoilers for mid-week reveal that there will be a lot of confrontation in Salem, and one life-changing decision.

-According to a recent report by Soap Hub, Days of our Lives fans will watch as Chad DiMera (Billy Flynn) and Abigail Deveraux (Kate Mansi) make a huge decision about their future.
+According to a recent report by Soap Hub, Days of Our Lives fans will watch as Chad DiMera (Billy Flynn) and Abigail Deveraux (Kate Mansi) make a huge decision about their future.

 The couple, who has only recently reunited, will reportedly decide to get married before packing up their kids, Thomas and Charlotte, and leaving Salem, possibly for good.

-The pair have been through so much in the past few years, mostly stemming from Abigail’s mental illness, and hospitalizations.
+The pair have been through so much in the past few years, mostly stemming from Abigail’s mental illness and hospitalizations.
 However, they have finally found their way back to one another, and are happy to be together with their family.

 Things are back on track for the pair, but Chad’s work may be the one thing that has them second guessing themselves.
 When it’s revealed that Chad needs to move to Paris immediately for work, Abigail will agree to go with him.